olixu/cloudflare-ip-ping/README.md

 python pingip.py
 ```

-You will get a log file in yout current directory.
+You will get a log file in your current directory.